Now Reading

 How to balance the throat chakra

-To balance and heal the throat chakra, you can use various techniques such as practicing active listening, singing or chanting, engaging in creative expression, and working with the color blue.
+To balance and heal the throat chakra, you can practice active listening, singing or chanting, engaging in creative expression, and working with the color blue.

 The Third Eye Chakra

-The third eye chakra, otherwise known as the Ajna Chakra, is sixth in the chakra system, located in the center of the forehead between the eyebrows.
+The third eye chakra, or the Ajna Chakra, is sixth in the chakra system, located in the center of the forehead between the eyebrows.
 Associated with the color indigo, it relates to our intuition, wisdom, and spiritual awareness.

 Open third-eye chakra